Tommy Egan: Season 1

 With New York thinking him dead, Tommy heads for California, where an associate is waiting.
-However, he heads to Chicago for pit stop and discovers his grandmother is still alive and that he has an older half-brother named JP.
+However, he heads to Chicago for a pit stop and discovers his grandmother is still alive and that he has an older half-brother named JP.
 After a series of events occur, Tommy takes a liking to the city of Chicago and tells his associate to find someone else because he has decided to make Chicago his new base of operations.

 Tommy bumped into an old employee Liliana (Audrey Esparza) who believed he was there to kill her but after a fight, they realize it was coincidence that brought them together.
 He then recruits her to working for him, once discovering that she has been dealing in the city.

 He later recruits a young gangster named D-Mac, only to later learn that he is his nephew from JP.